-RE aims to give children the knowledge, critical thinking skills, open minded and respectful attitude with which to investigate the world of religion and beliefs, and make their own decisions about what this means to them, whilst empathising with what it means to those who hold those beliefs.
-It also aims to enable children to grow spiritually by developing their awareness and skills of reflection, their experience of awe and wonder and their appreciation of stillness and silence.
+RE aims to give children the knowledge, critical thinking skills, open-minded and respectful attitude with which to investigate the world of religion and beliefs, and make their own decisions about what this means to them, whilst empathising with what it means to those who hold those beliefs.
+It also aims to enable children to grow spiritually by developing their awareness and skills of reflection, their experience of awe and wonders and their appreciation of stillness and silence.

 The aims of being a Philosopher are:

 Know about and understand a range of religions and worldviews, so that they can: